adamapollo/Enlightened_Structure/Home/index.md

 NodeSentences
 -------------
-subject/predicate/object triples -- or any other node chain
+Storage for subject/predicate/object triples -- or any other chain of nodes

 ForkDiffMerge
 -------------
-a vision for a large-scale parallel creative collaboration engine, a self-evolving container for collective intelligence to congregate around a project, while retaining the edits and contributions of every individual throughout the history of the collaboration. &nbsp; [read more &raquo;](/ForkDiffMerge)
+A vision for a large-scale parallel creative collaboration engine, a self-evolving container for collective intelligence to congregate around a project, while retaining the edits and contributions of every individual throughout the history of the collaboration. &nbsp; [read more &raquo;](/ForkDiffMerge)

 WikiNodes
 ---------
-data viz
+Rich node network data visualization layer.

 NodeNav
 -------